Factbox: The worst Ebola outbreak on record

-West Africa is struggling with the worst Ebola outbreak on record, and a Liberian man who was the first person diagnosed with the virus in the United States has died.
+West Africa is struggling with the worst Ebola outbreak since the disease was identified in 1976, and the first case has been diagnosed in the United States.

 Below are some facts regarding the outbreak:

-- The outbreak has killed 3,879 people, out of 8,033 cases as of Oct.
-5, predominantly in Liberia, Sierra Leone and Guinea.
-Ebola, which emerged in a remote forest region of Guinea in March, has also turned up in Nigeria and Senegal, but officials say the disease has been contained in those two countries.
+- The outbreak has killed 3,338 people, or 47 percent of the 7,178 known to have been infected as of Sept.
+28, predominantly in Liberia, Sierra Leone and Senegal.
+The disease - which emerged in a remote forest region of Guinea in March - has also turned up in Nigeria and Senegal, but officials say the disease has been contained in those two countries.

 - There is no vaccine or cure for Ebola, a hemorrhagic fever.
 In past outbreaks, fatality rates have reached up to 90 percent.
 Ebola causes fever, flu-like pains, bleeding, vomiting and diarrhea.